-For formal referral to the EIG under section 1d (iv) of these Guidelines, the Head of School must contact the Executive Officer, EIG, or delegate.
-The Executive Officer or delegate should be provided with all relevant documentation, and will make appropriate arrangements in consultation with the Convenor, EIG, or delegate to administer the Student Health Assessment and Leave Policy.
+For formal referral to the EIG under section 1d (iv) of these Procedures, the Head of School or other Authorised Officer, or their delegate, must contact the Convenor of the EIG, or their delegate.
+The Convenor or delegate should be provided with all relevant documentation, and will make appropriate arrangements in consultation with the EIG to administer the Student Health Assessment and Leave Policy.